Millie Chu Baird

 Areas of expertise: Climate change, geoengineering

-Millie Chu Baird is the Managing Director for the Office of Chief Scientist.
+Millie Chu Baird is the Director for the Office of Chief Scientist.
 She acts as the hub for the Office, designing and directing processes to help maximize the Office's operational efficiency.
-Millie also directs EDF's work on geoengineering, including the Solar Radiation Management Governance Initiative.
+Millie also directs EDF's partnership with Google Earth Outreach, mapping methane leaks in local distribution systems and EDF’s emerging work on air pollutant mapping.

 During her tenure at Environmental Defense Fund, Millie has managed numerous relationships with corporations as well as legislative climate campaigns.
 She also